14th July 2020

 “We can print rigid material, which is useful for a lot of the extruder profiles we produce, but we also have a co-extruder gasket on our profiles.
 We design a lot of products with gaskets and sealing with the nature of what we do, so it’s been really useful that we can print both of those materials together and produce realistic components.
 That just wasn’t possible before without producing tooling to extrude profiles.

 “Our products can be very big, things like doors, windows and decking.
 We have a lot of things like screw ports and clipping features that we can manufacture into the parts – we can screw them together, put an assembly together and we know that it works.

 “The biggest cost saving is time.
 Rapid prototyping allows us to develop new products faster.
 We can design products, assemble them, make some changes, re-print it and try it again, all in the space of a day.”

 With materials ranging from rubber to rigid, neutral to vibrant, standard to bio-compatible and durable to high temperature, the Connex3 sharpens communication between design and engineering teams, fuels collaboration and shortens product development cycles.

-Part of the popular F-Series, the office-friendly F370 is about versatility, intelligence, quality and affordability, enabling users to produce everything from fast, low-cost concept models to durable and repeatable assemblies.
+Part of the popular F-Series, the office-friendly F370 is about versatility, intelligence, quality and affordability.
+This enables users to produce everything from fast, low-cost concept models to durable and repeatable assemblies.

 “We found that SYS had a great product range and knowledge, so we were able to draw on that to tailor the right machine for us,” added Mr Roberts.

-With 3D printing, Liniar scores a significant competitive advantage by being able to quickly put prototypes in the hands of their customers, dramatically speeding up lead times and also eliminating potentially expensive errors further down the line.
+With additive manufacturing, Liniar scores a significant competitive advantage by being able to quickly put prototypes in the hands of their customers.
+This dramatically speeds up lead times and also eliminates potentially expensive errors further down the line.